 Viewed from a different perspective, the flows we have described enhance the molecular or metabolite exchange rate per unit area of a colony.
-This advective contribution confers an advantage to increasing size, for it rises precipitously from the smallest organisms up to those whose size is several times the advection radius (Fig. 5).
-These results suggest that "a greater rate of nutrient acquisition per unit area" is one answer to the often-posed question regarding the advantages of increased size,22 particularly for colonial forms with only a few cells.
-Significantly, the levelling out of the exchange rate for even larger colonies implies size neutrality in that regime, i.e. that an increase of size in this range no longer affords any greater rate of nutrient acquisition per unit area.
-Perhaps this contributes to the polyphyletic origin of the Volvocales.
+This advective contribution confers an advantage to increasing size, because it rises precipitously from the smallest organisms up to those whose size is several times the advection radius (Fig. 5).
+These results suggest that "a greater rate of nutrient acquisition per unit area" is one answer to the oftenposed question regarding the advantages of increased size (22), particularly for colonial forms with only a few cells.
+Significantly, the leveling out of the exchange rate for even larger colonies implies size neutrality in that regime, i.e., that an increase of size in this range no longer affords any greater rate of nutrient acquisition per unit area.
+Perhaps this characteristic contributes to the polyphyletic origin of the Volvocales.

 It should be emphasized that the details of the boundary conditions for nutrient uptake and/or waste removal can have a large effect on the degree to which advection can enhance these processes.
 It is also quite possible that the dynamics of waste removal are coupled to those of nutrient uptake.
-A full investigation of this awaits future work.